hammerhead226/SharkMacro/README.md

 ## Action lists

+SharkMacro's action recording framework piggybacks off of the WPILib Command system, meaning teams won't have to learn a new format for robot commands.

 All robot commands that are going to be recorded should extend `SharkMacro.RecordableCommand` instead of `Command` and should call `super.initialize()` in `initialize()`, `super.end()` in `end()`, and `super.interrupted()` in `interrupted()`.